-Because option brokerage firms do not send trade confirmations, you will need the information included on your monthly brokerage statements.
+Because option brokerage firms often do not send trade confirmations, you will need the information included on your monthly brokerage statements.
 Start by making two lists of your trades in chronological order.
 Your option trades are either short-term or long-term transactions.
 Short-term trades are opened and closed in 12 months or less.
 Long-term trades are held longer than one year.
 Comparing the dates when you first opened the trade to when you closed it will determine if it is a short-term or long-term trade.

 The net proceeds from trading put and call options calculated on Form 8949 is transferred to Schedule D, Capital Gains and Losses.
 Transfer the short-term net gain or loss to line 1, 2 or 3 and carry the total down to line 7.
 Transfer the long term net gain or loss to line 8b, 9 or 10 and carry that total down to line 15.
 The final step is to add up the amounts on lines 7 and 15 and show the total on line 16.
 The final amount is transferred to your personal tax return.

-State Tax Reporting
+State Stock Options Tax Consequences